 Based on the submitted plans, a wide sidewalk is shown along Manor Park Drive, which fulfills the intent of the unnamed planned hard surface trail.
 Hiker/biker trails with widths of 8 and 12 feet are proposed along the planned Presidential Parkway and around the stormwater pond in the southern portion of the site, proposed per DSP-12043, which fulfill the intent of the planned Back-Branch Trail that impacts the subject site.
-The Planning Board approved the minimum sidewalk width throughout the site be 5 feet.
+Staff further recommends that the minimum sidewalk width throughout the site be 5 feet.

-d.
-Prince George's County Department of Parks and Recreation (DPR)-The Planning Board adopts, herein by reference, a memorandum dated March 4, 2020 (Sun to Hurlbutt), which provided comments on previous conditions of approval and had no comments.

-e.
-Environmental-The Planning Board adopts, herein by reference, a memorandum dated March 4, 2020 (Finch to Hurlbutt), which included a discussion of relevant previous conditions of approval, which have been incorporated into findings above, and conditions that have been included in the approval.
+- d.
+Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated March 4, 2020 (Sun to Hurlbutt), incorporated herein by reference, DPR provided comments on previous conditions of approval and had no comments. - e.
+Environmental-In a memorandum dated March 4, 2020 (Finch to Hurlbutt), incorporated herein by reference, the Environmental Planning Section included a discussion of relevant previous conditions of approval, which have been incorporated into findings above, and recommends approval of the DSP and TCPII, subject to conditions that have been included in the Recommendation section of this report.